rnaveensrinivas/Python/README.md

 ## `for` Statements

-The `for` statement iterates over items in a sequence (like a list or string) in order:
+The `for` statement iterates over items of any sequence (like a list or string) in order:

 ```python
 # Syntax